MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Actions/Start-MgDeviceManagementComanagedDeviceConfigurationManagerAction.md

 ### -ConfigurationManagerAction
-Parameter for action triggerConfigurationManagerAction To construct, see NOTES section for CONFIGURATIONMANAGERACTION properties and create a hash table.
+Parameter for action triggerConfigurationManagerAction To construct, please use Get-Help -Online and see NOTES section for CONFIGURATIONMANAGERACTION properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphConfigurationManagerAction